 - Osteonecrosis (very rare – jawbone starts to die)

-Depndant on the position and condition of your wisdom teeth, the alternatve may be to siply leave them alone and treat them if or when the cause problems.
+Dependant on the position and condition of your wisdom teeth, the alternative may be to simply leave them alone and treat them if or when the cause problems.

 If you want to find out more about wisdom teeth removal and to discuss your options, the team at Aesthetic Dental and Denture Clinic are on hand to take your call.
 Book an appointment and we’ll be more than happy to provide you with the right advice and a quote.
 Keep in mind we also provide payment plan options, so if you are budget-conscious, just ask!